HaktanM/How-to-Construct-Threading/README.md

 ### Toy Example
 To help illustrate the concept, we will focus on a toy example.
-Imagine you want to implement a visual tracker using YOLO.
+Imagine you want to implement a visual tracker using [YOLO](https://docs.ultralytics.com/).
 YOLO detects objects in an image frame, and then a tracker processes the labels and bounding boxes to track individual objects within the scene..

+### Sequential Implementation
+Let us first examine how a sequential implementation works in such a case